-To configure a LACP enabled interface to transition to individual state after it times out, use the following command:
+To configure an LACP enabled interface to transition to suspended state after it times out, use the following commands:

 '''

-Switch(config-if)# shutdown

-Switch(config-if)# no lacp suspend-individual
+Switch(config-if)# lacp suspend-individual

-Switch(config-if)# no shutdown

 '''

 Note: LACP individual can only be configured for LAGs.
-When the LACP individual configuration is changed, it will apply the modification to all member ports.
+When the LACP individual configuration is changed, it applies the modification to all member ports.